ChainSafe/game-docs-v2/docs/v2/12_web3auth.md

 :::info

 The Web3Auth build option allows game developers to build Unity games that run on all platforms.
-Please note that any other scripts and prefabs you use will be dependant on your chosen platform i.e Web3Wallet or WebGL.
-A scene that showcases all of the wallets features is avaliable after login in web3unity/prefabs/web3authwallet/walletscene.
+Please note that any other scripts and prefabs you use will be dependent on your chosen platform i.e Web3Wallet or WebGL.
+A scene that showcases all of the wallets features is available after login in web3unity/prefabs/web3authwallet/walletscene.
 Additionally you can find the prefabs for the functions below in web3unity/prefabs/web3authwallet.

 :::